malinlarsson/courses/annotation/2017/practical_session/ExcerciseEvidence.md

 **_Exercise 5_ - Augustus:**

-First you need to write the librabries path you will need in .bash_profile to perform the following analyses.
+First you need to write the libraries path you will need in .bash_profile to perform the following analyses.

 */home/__login__/annotation_course/course_material/lib/install_perllib_missing.sh*